Skip to Main Content

 Once you have searched for all of your concepts, you will need to combine them as before, using OR, then AND as appropriate.

-Watch the above Panopto Video from the Academic Skills Centre, UoB, on freetext searching (includes sub-titles).
+Watch the above Panopto Video from the Academic Skills Centre, UoB, about freetext keyword searching.

 FREETEXT searches: or, an alternative to "MeSH"